DamLabResources/crseek/paper/00_todo.md

 # Coding

- - Setup things for code-snippets are part of the test suite
+## Basic setup

  - Setup pandoc and other general auto-docing generation
  - Setup readthedocs links
  - Setup tox testing
  - Setup travis integration
  - Finish yaml serialization of cas9 variants
  - Write documentation around common tasks
+ - Cas9-offinder must be in bioconda!
+ - Setup things for code-snippets are part of the test suite

+## New Features

+ - Write summary metrics for off-target
+ - Add metric for hairpins, etc

 # Writing
  - Make schematic figure of the setup